iiosif/iicharts/README.md

 # iicharts
 Iosif's Helm Charts

-Charts will be availabe here: https://iiosif.github.io/iicharts/

-You can add this repository to your local client do:
+To add this repository to your local helm client do this:

 helm repo add iicharts https://iiosif.github.io/iicharts/